elemel/fungeon-call/chapters/4/README.md

 The map contains two new categories of symbols: digits (marked `0` through `9`) and operators (marked `+`, `-`, `*`, `/` or `%`).
 You accumulate digits and operators using a stack of numbers that you keep in a ledger.
 Whenever you walk onto a digit, you push that digit onto the top of the stack.
 Whenever you walk onto an operator, you pop the number `b` from the top, pop the number `a` from the top, apply the operator with `a` and `b` as arguments, and push the result `c` onto the top.
 The `+` operator performs addition: `c = a + b`.
 The `-` operator performs subtraction: `c = a - b`.
 The `*` operator performs multiplication: `c = a * b`.
 The `/` operator performs floor division: `c = a // b` (rounded toward negative infinity).
 The `%` operator performs modulo: `c = a % b` (with `c` preserving the sign of `b`, so that `a == (a // b) * b + (a % b)`).

-After you leave the dungeon, what number is on top of the stack?
+After you leave the dungeon, what number is at the top of the stack?

 ## Example